rocketcrane/Pi-Floppy/README.md

 ## Step 6: Automate Device Reconnect

-The USB device needs to be unmounted and remounted every time a file is changed for it to show up on the PC or floppy to USB emulator.
+The USB device needs to be unmounted and remounted on the Windows PC (or emulator device) every time a file is changed for it to show up on the PC or floppy to USB emulator.
 We'll use (and slightly modify) the great script from the MagPi tutorial. \
 `sudo pip3 install watchdog` \
 `cd /usr/local/share` \
 `sudo wget http://rpf.io/usbzw -O usbshare.py` \